Career as a Houseparent

 - Use of athletic facilities (gym, tennis courts, ice skating rink)

-- Each person must be at least 27 years of age at time of application.
+Every couple must be legally married at least 3 years and each person must be at least 27 years of age at time of application.

 - Prior experience working with children and youth (preferably children and youth from poverty or similar challenged settings).